Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 {% endtab %}

 {% tab title="iOS" %}
-TBD
+Do we have information for this?
 {% endtab %}
 {% endtabs %}

-## Set App Group \(iOS only\)
+## Set app group (iOS only)

-You can use this API to set the app group used to share user defaults and files among the containing app and the extension apps.
+You can use the `setAppGroup` method to set the app group, which is used to share user defaults and files among the containing app and the extension apps.

+{% hint style="info" %}
-Note: This API _must_ be called in AppDidFinishLaunching and before any other interactions with the Adobe Experience SDK have happened.
+This API *must* be called in `AppDidFinishLaunching` and before any other interactions with the Adobe Experience SDK have happened.
 Only the first call to this function will have any effect.
+{% endhint %}

 {% tabs %}
 {% tab title="iOS" %}

 **Objective-C**

 ### setAppGroup

-**Objective-C**

-#### setAppGroup

 **Syntax**